- News

 Additional funding was provided by the Center for World Performance Studies, Stearns Collection of Musical Instruments, ArtsEngine, and U.S. Department of Education.

-With support from the International Institute, the School of Music, Theatre & Dance, Residential College, Taubman College, James and Anne Duderstadt Center, University of Michigan Museum of Art, Women’s and Gender Studies Department, and University of Michigan Library.
+With support from the International Institute, the School of Music, Theatre & Dance, Residential College, Taubman College, James and Anne Duderstadt Center, University of Michigan Museum of Art, Women’s and Gender Studies Department, University of Michigan Library, Asian Languages and Cultures, and the Nam Center for Korean Studies.